Can I Change My Personal Injury Lawyer in New York?

 What Should I Do Now?

-Now that you know how to change your personal injury lawyer in New York, just call us or give your name and number to the operator in the chat window for a free second opinion with no pressure.
+Now that you know how to change your personal injury lawyer in New York to a new lawyer, just call us or give your name and number to the operator in the chat window for a free second opinion with no pressure.

-If you sign a retainer with us, we will contact your personal injury lawyer and arrange everything.
-You won’t have to speak with your lawyer or do anything!
+If you sign a retainer with us, we will contact your personal injury lawyer and arrange everything for you.
+You won’t have to speak with your previous lawyer or do anything!

 Get the 1-800-HUR-T911® Dream Team™ on your side and become a member of our family!